maxshtun999/E-Hospital/E-Hospital/Readme.md

 ~~10.
 Change the color scheme of hole app to make it more sexy.~~

 ~~11.
 "Cannot insert value NULL in PatientID column" error while saving user.~~

+12. Update user by click choosing his row in DB.

+13. Delete user by click choosing his row in DB.